“What are we doing today?” your stylist asks as you sit down.

 “Don’t be silly,” you tell her, pulling out twice as much money as you normally would have paid her for a cut.
 “You’ve more than earned this.”

-You’ve barely got your front door closed before you’re peeling your clothes off.
+You’ve barely gotten your front door closed when you start peeling your clothes off.
 You head straight to the bathroom, pausing only briefly to retrieve a vibrator from your nightstand drawer.
 You’re fully nude by the time you reach for the shower taps, letting the bathroom fill up with steam before stepping in.
 You lather your body generously and squirt a small amount of shampoo into your hand, beginning to rub it into your brand-new, super-short style.
 With the other hand, you switch the toy on.
 You barely need to touch yourself with it before you your first orgasm comes, so strong you find yourself doubled over in the shower.
 When that first wave subsides, you straighten up and begin again to explore yourself, still rubbing your head with one hand as the vibrator makes contact again.
 And you stay like this, one hand on your head and the other pressing your vibrator to your clit, for as long as you can stand it.

 After nearly an hour passes, you finally step out of the shower, glad the foresight that led you to invest in a tankless water heater when you renovated your bathroom last year meant the water was still as hot when you stepped out of the shower as it was when you stepped in.
 You find a towel and rub your head roughly, surprised in spite of yourself to find that your hair is completely dry by the time you finish.
 You finish drying off, rub lotion everywhere on your body, and take an admiring look at your reflection as you slip into a silky robe, dropping your vibrator into one of its pockets.
 You’re not sure you’re entirely done with it yet.